Challenge and sport fundraising

 Step 1: Get in touch!

-We don't buy charity places in races but if you’ve secured a place for a race or you’re thinking of planning your own challenge or sporting event, please get in touch, we can help you make the most of your fundraising.
+Whether you’ve secured a place in a race, or you’re thinking of planning your own challenge or sporting event, please get in touch, we can help you make the most of your fundraising.
 Jump to our contact form.

 Step 2: Set up your JustGiving page